-Known as one of Turkey’s most beautiful summer destinations, Antalya impresses with its beautiful beaches as well as its historic ruins.
-If you happen to find yourself in this amazing city for a day make sure to follow our list of essential experiences.
+Known as one of the most beautiful summer destinations in Turkey, Antalya impresses with beautiful beaches and historic ruins.
+If you happen to find yourself in this amazing city for a day, make sure to follow our list of essential experiences.

-Speaking of the old town, you really must discover every corner of Kaleiçi, Antalya’s most popular neighborhood.
-Walk along the narrow cobblestone streets and admire the old stone and wooden houses, do some shopping in the many souvenir shops, and visit the Broken Minaret Mosque (formerly a Roman temple built in the 2nd century AD).
-When you’re ready to walk to the seaside, take the famous Kırkmerdiven (forty stairs) an ancient staircase built by the Venetians to connect Kaleiçi to the harbor.
+Speaking of the old town, you must discover every corner of Kaleiçi, Antalya’s most popular neighbourhood.
+Walk along the narrow cobblestone streets and admire the old stone and wooden houses, do some shopping in the many souvenir shops, and visit the Broken Minaret Mosque (formerly a Roman temple built in the second century).
+When you’re ready to walk to the seaside, take the famous Kırkmerdiven, an ancient staircase built by the Venetians to connect Kaleiçi to the harbour.

-When you’re in Turkey, every morning should begin with a hearty Turkish breakfast including different varieties of cheeses, olives, marmalades, and pastries with endless rounds of Turkish tea.
-One of our favorites is The Big Man in the Lara district, which, despite its interesting name, offers a delicious breakfast with an amazing view of Antalya’s sea and mountains.
+When you’re in Turkey, every morning should begin with a hearty Turkish breakfast, including different varieties of cheeses, olives, marmalades and pastries with endless rounds of Turkish tea.
+One of our favourites is the Big Man in the Lara district, which, despite its interesting name, offers a delicious breakfast with an amazing view of the sea and mountains.

 If you’re an enthusiast for the historical side of things, then the Antalya Museum is a must-visit to get a real sense of the city’s past.
-One of Turkey’s largest museums, you’ll find an excellent collection in thirteen exhibition halls, including statues from the Roman era, mosaics from the Byzantine period and Ottoman-era inscriptions, to name just a few.
+It’s one of the largest museums in Turkey, and you’ll find an excellent collection in 13 exhibition halls, including statues from the Roman era, mosaics from the Byzantine period and Ottoman-era inscriptions, to name just a few.
 You can visit as part of Culture Trip’s epic 12-day Turkey tour, led by our Local Insider.

-When lunchtime rolls around and you’re getting hungry make sure to try the famous börek (filled pastries) of Tevfik Bey whose shop has been open since the 1930s.
-Very thin dough, rolled out expertly by hand, is filled with such ingredients as lor cheese, white cheese with parsley, or minced meat and baked to crispy perfection.
-The sweet börek topped with powdered sugar is also a favorite.
+When lunchtime rolls around and you’re getting hungry, make sure to try the famous börek (filled pastries) of Tevfik Bey, whose shop has been open since the 1930s.
+Very thin dough, rolled out expertly by hand, is filled with such ingredients as lor cheese, white cheese with parsley or minced meat before being baked to crispy perfection.
+The sweet börek topped with powdered sugar is also a favourite.

-Of course no Antalya trip would be complete without a cool dip in the sea and some time relaxing under the warm sun.
-One of the most popular beaches is Konyaaltı Plajı, which stretches out for 7km in a haze of white sand and light blue water.
-You’ll also find lots to do in the nearby bars, cafes, and nightclubs.
+Of course, no Antalya trip would be complete without a cool dip in the sea and some time relaxing under the warm sun.
+One of the most popular beaches is Konyaaltı Plajı, which stretches out in a haze of white sand and light blue water.
+You’ll also find lots to do in the nearby bars, cafes and nightclubs.